Canvas Conversations | Module 1: Assignments and Assessments »

 This monthly series is designed to assist new faculty throughout the first year at NAU.
 This series is designed for faculty members new to teaching at NAU and is by invitation only.
 Topics vary each month.
 This series meets monthly on Fridays in Cline Library Room 169 and remotely via Zoom.
 By invitation only.

-For Faculty in Years 2 – 5 Accordion Closed
+Beyond Year One: A series for faculty in years 2 – 5 Accordion Closed

 This faculty series focuses on and addresses the specific needs of faculty in their first 5 years at NAU.
 This series meets twice a semester on Fridays.